On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-\end{definition} At this moment the reader can just think of extra dimension as a simplest way to measure the singularity.
-We will see later that the local structure of $\mathrm{Hilb}^n(\mathbb{A}^r)$ seems related to the extra dimension more than expected.\\
+At this moment, the reader can just think of the extra dimension as the simplest way to measure the singularity.
+We will see later that the local structure of $\Hilb^n(\mathbb{A}^r)$ seems related to the extra dimension in unexpected ways.

-Up to now we only made use of the torus action on $\mathrm{Hilb}^n(\mathbb{P}^r)$ or $\mathrm{Hilb}^n(\mathbb{A}^r)$.
-But a larger group, $\mathrm{GL}(r)$ also acts on them, which will also turns out useful.
-A notion related to this action is the \emph{Borel fixed ideals} \cite[\S 2.1]{MS05}.
-An ideal $I$ of $\Bbbk[X_1,...,X_r]$ is called \emph{Borel fixed}, if it is fixed by the Borel subgroup $\mathbb{T}(r)$ (=the subgroup of nonsingular upper triangular matrices) in $\mathrm{GL}(r)$.
-Our later use of Borel fixed ideals is based on the following consequence of the Borel fixed point theorem.
+Up to now, we only made use of the torus action on $\Hilb^n(\mathbb{P}^r)$ or $\Hilb^n(\mathbb{A}^r)$.
+But a larger group, $\GL(r)$, also acts on them, which will also turn out to be useful.
+A notion related to this action is that of the \emph{Borel fixed ideals}; see \cite[Section~2.1]{MS05}.
+An ideal $I$ of $\Bbbk[X_1,\dots,X_r]$ is called \emph{Borel fixed} if it is fixed by the Borel subgroup $\mathbb{B}(r)$ (\textit{i.e.}, the subgroup of nonsingular upper-triangular matrices) in $\GL(r)$.
+Our later use of Borel fixed ideals is based on the following consequence of the Borel fixed-point theorem.